moreniekmeijer/oh_hell_score_saver/README.md

 ## File Structure

-- **`core.py`**
+- **`project.py`**
   Contains the main game logic, including the `Game` and `Player` classes.
   - `Game`: keeps track of players, number of rounds, and overall status.
   - `Player`: represents each player with a name and score, including methods to update scores and represent the player as a string.
-  - Round logic, score calculation, and winner determination are also implemented here.
+  - Initialization and round logic, score calculation, and winner determination are also implemented here.

 - **`helpers.py`**
   Contains utility functions used throughout the game, such as: